djradon/predicates/hasURL.md

 - [Data Model - schema.org](https://schema.org/docs/datamodel.html#identifierBg)
   - "in most cases there is a conventional short name for most identifier schemes"
   - unrelated: "we do not treat isicV4 as a subproperty of identifier since it serves to identify a category not an individual Thing" -- categories need identifiers too!
+    - [2021-10-20] I think what I meant here was "categories are things too"